What To Pack For Greece – Packing Lists For Every Season

 What shoes to pack for Greece depends on your personal preferences, activities, and style of travel.
 One thing is certain though – you will walk a fair amount when you visit Greece.

 My favorite summer walking shoes for Greece since I first discovered them in 2007 are Teva sandals.
-They may not be as hard-wear as proper hiking shoes, but they are much easier to wear for most uses.
+They have pretty good cushioning and are great to wear for most uses.

 Best summer shoes for Greece

 If you prefer to wear closed shoes, lightweight trainers or summer running shoes are ideal.
-I was happy to have proper hiking shoes while hiking to Kleftiko Bay in Milos Greece.
+I was happy to have proper hiking shoes when we hiked to Kleftiko Bay in Milos Greece, but other than hiking I only wear my Tevas in summer.

 These suggestions are based on walking an average of at least 12-15 kms on a sightseeing day.
 I’m sure other ladies will have different preferences – please share them in the comments!